 In 2010, the ICBL asked political parties in Singapore to share their views on the Mine Ban Treaty.
 The Singapore Democratic Party said that it supports a complete ban on the manufacture and use of mines and expressed its concern over Singapore’s role in mine production.
 It urged the Singapore government to join the treaty.
 The Singapore Workers’ Party said that while it shares the humanitarian concerns surrounding the use of mines, and had asked the Minister of Defense about joining the treaty, it would not be issuing any public statement due to other priorities.
-In 2009, the Workers’ Party required a written reply in parliament regarding the government’s stand on the Mine Ban Treaty.
+In 2009, the Workers’ Party requested a written reply in parliament regarding the government’s stand on the Mine Ban Treaty.

 Use, stockpiling, production, and transfer

 A Singaporean official previously stated that the army only uses antipersonnel mines for training, but that it must retain the option to use mines for self-defense.
 The Ministry of Defense has not replied to requests for further information about Singapore’s training program.

 In March 2009, a Ministry of Foreign Affairs official restated that Singapore will not disclose any information regarding its stockpile of antipersonnel mines for defense and security reasons.
 The official stated that Singapore maintains stringent controls on its stockpile management system and that all mines are destroyed after their expiration date.